 Edits:

-After their encounter with the cannibals, the man maintains the “facade” of control by turning to the map once again (McCarthy 106).
-Despite his “stud[y],” however, the map is in “pieces” and the man had “little notion of where they were,” both literally and figuratively (McCarthy 126).
-The “pieces” of the map reflect the man’s fragmented identity, having lost the lighter in the basement.
-The man then attempts to “take his bearings” in nature after “stud[y]” and the map fail him, but is unable to accomplish anything as assertive as “tak[ing]” anything “in the twilight” (McCarthy 126), without the fire to provide sight, and his status as one of the “good guys” (McCarthy 74) to provide identity.
-Though the man continues to “st[and] at a rise in the road” and feign moral superiority, the boy cares only for practicality, not morality (McCarthy 126).
+After encountering the cannibals, the man turns to the map once again to maintain the “facade” of control (McCarthy 106).
+Despite his “stud[y],” the map is in “pieces,” and the man has “little notion of where they were”--literally and figuratively— reflecting that his identity is also in “pieces” after losing the lighter (McCarthy 126).
+The man then attempts to “take his bearings” in nature after “stud[y]” and the map fail him, but is unable to accomplish anything as assertive as “tak[ing]” “in the twilight” (McCarthy 126) without the fire to provide sight and his “good guy[]” status to provide identity (McCarthy 74).
+Though the man continues to feign superiority, “st[anding] at a rise in the road,” the boy cares only for practicality, not morality (McCarthy 126).
 “Can we have a fire?
 The boy said (McCarthy 126).”
 “Can,” and not “should.”
-The boy lives in the reality of what is or isn’t physically possible, while the man maintains his moral self-deception.
+The boy cares about what is or isn’t physically possible; the man maintains his moral self-deception.

 Final: